matteyeux/autodecrypt/README.md

 # autodecrypt
 Simple tool to decrypt iOS firmware images

+Going to the iPhone wiki and copying and pasting firmware keys to your terminal is boring.

+autodecrypt will grab keys for you and decrypt the firmware image you want.

 #### Usage
 ```
 usage : ./autodecrypt.py -f <img file> -i [iOS version] -d [device]